-Kourtney Kardashian Teases Baby Number 4 On Snapchat: Hinting She Is Pregnant?
+Kourtney Kardashian Teases Baby Number 4 On Snapchat, Hinting She Is Pregnant?

 Sources close to the couple told Hollywood Life at the end of last month that Kourtney is happier when Scott is with the family and that the two are enjoying having fun together as a family.

 “[Kourtney Kardashian] is doing her part.
 She has a lot of strong feelings for Scott and she is enjoying having him around.
 She sees how much happier their children are when he’s around, so she is being patient with Scott and trying to be forgiving of his rocky past.
 Scott and Kourtney are having a lot of fun too.
 They are stronger and healthier as a couple than ever before.”

 Kourtney Kardashian told Cosmopolitan back in August that she would definitely “have more [children].”